A Nonlinear Variant of Ball's Inequality: Main Section

 \subsection{Reduction of Theorem \ref{NBall1}}

 Suppressing the dependence on $U$, let $C(s,t)$ denote the best constant $C\in(0,\infty]$ for the following inequality.

 It is easy to see that $C(s,t)$ enjoys the submultiplicative property $C(r,t)\leq C(r,s)C(s,t)$.
-We claim that this together with the following proposition is sufficient to prove Theorem \ref{NBall1}. \begin{prop} There exist $\beta,\nu>0$ such that, for all $\tau\in(0,\nu)$, \end{prop} \begin{proof}[Proof of Theorem \ref{NBall1} given Proposition \ref{timestep}.]
+We claim that this observation together with the following proposition, as well as the forthcoming Lemma \ref{pointwconv}, is sufficient to prove Theorem \ref{NBall1}. \begin{prop} There exist $\beta,\nu>0$ such that, for all $\tau\in(0,\nu)$, \end{prop} \begin{proof}[Proof of Theorem \ref{NBall1} given Proposition \ref{timestep}.]
 Setting $\tau_0=\tau$, define the geometric sequence $\tau_k:=2^{-k/2}\tau_0$ and let $K\in\mathbb{N}$.
 We can split the constant $C(\tau_K,\tau)$ into pieces that can be dealt with by Proposition \ref{timestep}.

 Taking logarithms of the above inequality, we obtain that